 If there are members of your company who are not resident in the UK for tax purposes, then you may be liable to pay Foreign Entertainers Tax.
-Those who have calculated that their expected income will definitely be less than £11,000 will not be required to file an FEU8 form.
+Those who have calculated that their expected income will definitely be less than £12,570 (correct as of 2023) will not be required to file an FEU8 form.

 To see how much tax, if any, you will pay, you need to submit a FEU8 (Reduced Tax Application) form to HMRC (Her Majesty’s Revenue and Customs).